So You Damaged Your Moisture Barrier; Here's How To Fix It

 The recovery time to repair a damaged moisture barrier will be different for everyone, and determined by your skin type, and how much damage was done in the first place.

-Skin still feeling too dry or have itchy, irritated skin that’s lingering?
-Yadira advises keeping things extraordinarily simple and gentle in your routine and have a good look at your routine and identify what’s to blame.
-If in doubt, reach out to a trusted skin specialist to help guide you with personalised advice.
+Skin still feeling too dry, or have itchy, irritated skin that’s lingering?
+Yadira advises keeping things extraordinarily simple and gentle in your routine, to have a good look at your products, and identify what’s to blame.
+If in doubt, reach out to a trusted skin specialist to help guide you with more personalised advice.

 Here’s how you stop it from happening again: